Menu Description: "Seasoned chicken or beef with onions, diced green peppers, cheese and chili salsa."

 1. Pound the chicken breast or flank steak between sheets of plastic wrap until about 1/4-inch thick, then cut the meat into bite-size pieces.

 5. Set a large skillet over medium heat.
-Add 1 teaspoon of butter to the pan.
+Add 1 tablespoon of butter to the pan.

 7. Cook the eggs for a minute or so or until the top surface is beginning to get firm.
 Be sure the bottom is not getting too brown before the top cooks.
 If you notice this happening, turn down the heat.